In this short tutorial we’ll show you how to use weave.ly’s map-and location-related functionality.

 A Map block has a single input port through which it accepts markers.
 In other words, if you want to show anything on a map you’ll need to first create a marker for it.
 In case of a user’s location this can be done using the CurrentLocation block which you’ll find in the block menu.

-Figure 4 showcases an example flow to plot a user’s current location on a map.
+The figure below showcases an example flow to plot a user’s current location on a map.
 The Startup Trigger block will output a trigger whenever your web application is loaded, in turn the Current Location block will request the user’s current location (i.e. via the browser).
 Subsequently the Map Marker block will use this location to create a map marker and plot it on your map.

 You’ll notice that the Map Marker block enables you to configure two settings.
 First, whether or not the marker should move as the location changes.
 If the moveMarker box isn’t ticked then every location change will generate a new marker.
 Second the panToMarker box will ensure that the map always pans to the latest drawn marker.

-Figure 5 shows how the flow above works in a browser.
+The gif below shows how the flow above works in a browser.

 Showing Locations from Sets of Data